tedneward/AngularLabs/README.md

 At this point, the domain models are finished.
 If you are not sure if you got it all to work, you can always fast-forward to the next lab by doing a `git checkout final`.
 It has our finalized solution; yours of course may be different.

-## Future directions
-There's a number of things you could do from here if you wanted to explore Angular in more depth:

-* *Make JokeService use HTTP to get/set data from a web API.* Of course, you'll have to create the HTTP API, which is a whole different set of labs.